-In this article we will show you, the step by step approach for SQL restore database procedure using BAK file.
+In this section, we will explain to you the step by step approach for SQL restore database procedure using the BAK file.

 SQL Restore Database using BAK File